HeljaeRaeisaenen/tiralabra23/documentation/testing_document.md

 The corpora used in end-to-end testing consists of full-sized books in Finnish and English.
 I let the program randomly decide its starting word.

 End-to-end testing can be replicated editing the source code to un-comment all commented print statements, and then running the program.

+The UI is also tested in this way, and there are no unit tests for it.